The Genia McCaffery Centre for Sustainability office - open Monday to Friday 9am to 4pm, (closed on Saturdays and Sundays).

 For information on current NSW regulations go to: https://www.nsw.gov.au/covid-19/what-you-can-and-cant-do-under-rules

 2 Balls Head Drive, Waverton 2060 (on the right hand side before Balls Head Reserve).

 Parking is limited so we encourage you to:

-Pop your email address into our Coal Loader e-newsletters to catch news and events at the Coal Loader.
+Pop your email address into our Coal Loader e-newsletter for news and events.

-Visit Coal Loader Events page or the Coal Loader Facebook page for all current listings.
+Visit Coal Loader Events page or the Coal Loader Facebook page for current listings.

 Join one of our free, practical workshops on a range of sustainable living topics such as worm farming, green cleaning, keeping chooks, going solar, being water-wise, balcony gardening, and much more... view the current Green event listings.

 There are two community gardens - Coal Loader Cottage Community Garden, and Coal Loader Platform Community Garden.